 A low score exhibits inherent roadblocks in the customer journey of the product or service that should be remedied at the earliest.

 In the case of such respondents, it would be ideal to close the customer feedback loop, gather information as to what displeases them about a product or service, and resolve their issues.
 Otherwise, in the long run, it will lead to customer churn or even a negative brand image.

 There is no silver bullet that can improve the Customer Effort Score.
 However, there are a couple of measures that can push the needle of your CES.

 Here are 4 of them:

-Customers buy a product or pay for a service because they expect it to solve a particular problem or challenge.
-To achieve a higher it is necessary to understand the top-priority problems or challenges of customers.
+Customers buy a product or service because they expect it to solve a particular problem or challenge of theirs.
+So, to achieve a higher CES, understand their problems and challenges and focus on resolving them.

 If the business is able to predict customers’ wants and fine-tune its offerings accordingly, it will reduce customer effort resulting in higher CES.

 Every time a customer tries to use a product or service for the first time, they might stumble into situations where they need someone to help them out.